dimitrov-adrian/directus-extension-editorjs-interface/README.md

 }
 ```

+For more info check https://editorjs.io/base-concepts#what-is-clean-data

-## Build by yourself and custom usage
+## Building locally and contributing

 You can also clone this repository and build it by yourself.